Titolo

 • Search: it is possible to search and view the list of activated, draft or in-process services; it is also possible to perform advanced searches using filters to view products issued to a specific user, by a specific registrar, etc.

-The use of INFOCERT Partner Platform (IPP) is enabled for all users belonging to a given organization, coded by a client code, and they may have different entitlements and permissions.
+The use of Infocert Partner Platform (IPP) is enabled for all users belonging to a given organization, coded by a client code, and they may have different entitlements and permissions.
 The following table lists the profiles:

 Technical prerequisites